-What Is a Cervical Spine MRI?
+What Is a Cervical MRI Scan?

 spine.
 The cervical spine is the portion of the spine that runs through the neck.

 A cervical spine MRI is used to help diagnose: